meh/failirc/README.md

 - Optimized dispatching with EventMachine.
 - Supports SSL and creates automatically certificate and key if not given.
 - Easy to understand and edit YAML configuration.

+This server is not suitable for big networks, it obviously can't compare to the speed IRC daemons written in C, but ease of scripting of failirc is also uncomparable to any of them.

+If your network is small and you want to easily custom the server, this is for you.

 Client
 ------